Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Rescue Ranch is a non-profit animal welfare organization with 87 dedicated acres.
 Founded by NASCAR driver Ryan Newman and Krissie Newman, Rescue Ranch offers tours and hands-on learning about animal care.

-This isn’t a petting zoo or an animal experience; Rescue Ranch really focuses on education.
-Tours must be booked in advance and include a personal guide to provide detailed information about the education facility.
+This isnโt a petting zoo or an animal experience; Rescue Ranch really focuses on education.
+Tours must be booked in advance, and a personal guide must be included to provide detailed information about the education facility.

-If you find yourself unable to schedule a tour, they also have an amazing playground facility for $3 per child!
+If you cannot schedule a tour, they also have an amazing playground facility for $3 per child!

 BigLeaf Slopes